Commiphora wightii

 produces a fragrant resin called gugal, guggul or gugul, that is used in incense and vedic medicine (or ayurveda).
-The species is native to southern Pakistan and western India.
+The species is native to western India, from where it was introduced westward to southern Pakistan and the middle-east.
 It prefers arid and semi-arid climates and is tolerant of poor soil.

 Description

 Commiphora wightii grows as a shrub or small tree, reaching a maximum height of 4 m, with thin papery bark.
 The branches are thorny.
 The leaves are simple or trifoliate, the leaflets ovate, 1-5 cm long, 0.5-2.5 cm broad, and irregularly toothed.
 It is gynodioecious, with some plants bearing bisexual and male flowers, and others with female flowers.
 The individual flowers are red to pink, with four small petals.
 The small round fruit are red when ripe.

 Cultivation and uses

 Commiphora wightii is sought for its gummy resin, which is harvested from the plant's bark through the process of tapping.
 In India and Pakistan, guggul is cultivated commercially.
-The resin of C. wightii, known as gum guggulu, has a fragrance similar to that of myrrh and is commonly used in incense and perfumes.
-It is the same product that was known in Hebrew, ancient Greek and Latin sources as bdellium.
+The resin of C. wightii, known as gum guggulu, has a fragrance nearly identical to myrrh, (which is a close relative the bdellium tree), and also closely resembles fragrance of the Opopanax resin (from the Commiphora Erythrea or Commiphora Guidottii trees, also closely related to Indian Bdellium).
+It is the same product that was known in Hebrew, ancient Greek and Latin sources as bdellium, commonly used in incense and perfumes for centuries.

-Guggul is used in Ayurveda remedies and it is mentioned in Ayurvedic texts dating back to 600 BC.
+Guggul is also used in Ayurveda remedies and it is mentioned in Ayurvedic texts dating back to 600 BC.
 It is often sold as a herbal supplement.

 The gum can be purchased in a loosely packed form called dhoop, an incense from India, which is burned over hot coals.
 This produces a fragrant, dense smoke.
 It is also sold in the form of incense sticks and dhoop cones which can be burned directly.